-We may not realize the full value of our total estimated remaining contract value or bookings, including as a result of reduction of funding or cancellation of our U.S. government contracts, which could have a material adverse impact on our business, financial condition and results of operations.
+We may not realize the full value of our total estimated contract value or bookings, including as a result of reduction of funding or cancellation of our U.S. government contracts, which could have a material adverse impact on our business, financial condition and results of operations.

 Our total backlog consists of funded and unfunded amounts.
 Funded backlog represents the revenue value of orders for services under existing contracts for which funding is appropriated or otherwise authorized less revenue previously recognized on these contracts.
-Unfunded backlog represents the revenue value of firm orders for products and services under existing contracts for which funding has not yet been appropriated less funding previously recognized on these contracts.
-In addition to backlog, we also evaluate estimated potential remaining contract value, which represents unexercised options associated with existing firm contracts and primarily includes options and agreements with existing customers to purchase new services.
-Estimated potential remaining contract value together with backlog represents total estimated contract value.
+Unfunded backlog represents the revenue value of orders for services under existing contracts for which funding has not been appropriated or otherwise authorized less revenue previously recognized on these contracts.
+In addition to backlog, we also evaluate estimated potential contract value, which represents unexercised options associated with existing firm contracts and primarily includes options and agreements with existing customers to purchase new services.
+Estimated potential contract value together with backlog represents total estimated contract value.
 Lastly, we evaluate bookings which we define as the total value of contract awards received from the U.S. government for which it has appropriated funds and legally obligated such funds to the Company through a contract or purchase order, plus the value of contract awards and orders received from customers other than the U.S. government.
-As of December 31, 2020, our total estimated remaining contract value was approximately \$1,272 million, consisting of approximately \$7,981 million of estimated potential remaining contract value and approximately \$3,291 million of total backlog.
-Our bookings for the period were 3,055 million.
+As of December 31, 2019, our total estimated contract million, consisting of approximately \$ million of estimated potential contract value and approximately value was approximately \$ \$2,844 million of total backlog, of which \$2,547 million was funded, and our bookings were \$2,923 million.
 We historically have not realized all of the revenue included in our total estimated contract value or bookings, and we may not realize all of the revenue included in our total estimated contract value or bookings in the future.
-There is a higher degree of risk in this regard with respect to estimated potential remaining contract value and unfunded backlog.
+There is a higher degree of risk in this regard with respect to estimated potential contract value and unfunded backlog.
 In addition, there can be no assurance that our total estimated contract value or bookings will result in actual revenue in any particular period.
 This is because the actual receipt, timing, and amount of revenue under contracts included in total estimated contract value and bookings are subject to various contingencies, including Congressional appropriations, many of which are beyond our control.
-The actual receipt of revenue from contracts included in total estimated contract value and bookings may never occur or may be delayed because: a program schedule could change or the program could be canceled; a contract's funding or scope could be reduced, modified, delayed, de-obligated or terminated early, including as a result of a lack of appropriated funds or cost cutting initiatives and other efforts to reduce U.S. government spending and/or the automatic federal defense spending cuts required by sequestration; in the case of funded backlog, the period of performance for the contract has expired or the U.S. government has exercised its unilateral right to cancel multi-year contracts and related orders or terminate existing contracts for convenience or default; in the case of unfunded backlog, funding may not be available or, in the case of estimated potential remaining contract value, our clients may not exercise their options.
+The actual receipt of revenue from contracts included in total estimated contract value and bookings may never occur or may be delayed because: a program schedule could change or the program could be canceled; a contract's funding or scope could be reduced, modified, delayed, de-obligated or terminated early, including as a result of a lack of appropriated funds or cost cutting initiatives and other efforts to reduce U.S. government spending and/or the automatic federal defense spending cuts required by sequestration; in the case of funded backlog, the period of performance for the contract has expired or the U.S. government has exercised its unilateral right to cancel multi-year contracts and related orders or terminate existing contracts for convenience or default; in the case of unfunded backlog, funding may not be available or, in the case of estimated potential contract value, our clients may not exercise their options.
 Our failure to replace canceled or reduced total estimated contract value or bookings could have a material adverse impact on our business, financial condition and results of operations.
 See "-We have unfunded obligations under our pension plans, and we use estimates in accounting for our pension plans and changes in our estimates could adversely affect our financial condition and results of operations."